Akashem06/AERIS/README.md

 IN PROGRESS

-• User/Client sends binary in 1024-byte chunks OTA with UDP (Faster than TCP)
+• User/Client sends binary in 1024-byte chunks OTA with UDP (Faster than TCP)<br>
-• Local device (with wifi) repackages binary into custom DFU messaging schema
+• Local device (with wifi) repackages binary into custom DFU messaging schema<br>
-• Flashes new binary using UART bootloader library!
+• Flashes new binary using UART bootloader library!<br>